bbalakriz/rhoai-observability/README.md

 # Observability Stack Deployment Instructions

-This guide provides step-by-step instructions for deploying the complete observability stack for ETX Serving at Scale, including Grafana dashboards for GPU monitoring and vLLM metrics.
+This guide provides step-by-step instructions for deploying the complete observability stack at Scale, including Grafana dashboards for GPU monitoring and vLLM metrics.

 ## Prerequisites